relivecc/react-native-video/README.md

 #### **MainPage.cs**

-Add the `ReactVideoPackage` class to your list of exported packages.
+Add the `ReactVideoExpPackage` class to your list of exported packages.

 ```cs
 using ReactNative;